 8. Primal Fear (1996)

 First things first.
 I would place Edward Norton on top of Gere in ‘Primal Fear’ and there will be no one to argue that including Gere himself.
 But then, I do not like to make a blunder by discrediting Gere.
-He was perfect as criminal lawyer who comes in defense of Aaron, a prime suspect in the murder of a bishop.
-From finding clues to adjudging Aaron, Gere’s role grew strong in course of time until the final revelation where we see Edward Norton’s transformation to a badass that sewed everyone’s mouth.
+He was perfect as a criminal lawyer who comes in defense of Aaron, a prime suspect in the murder of a bishop.
+From finding clues to adjudging Aaron, Gere’s role grew strong in the course of time until the final revelation, where we see Edward Norton’s transformation to a badass that sewed everyone’s mouth.

 7. The Hoax (2006)

 A true and truncated story of a writer who writes and sells a fake biography of veteran Howard Hughes to save his job in jeopardy.
-Richard Gere was right on top as writer Clifford Irving with a twisted flavor of humor alongside his worked-out chemistry with Alfred Molina who played his friend.
+Richard Gere was right on top as writer Clifford Irving with a twisted flavor of humor alongside his worked-out chemistry with Alfred Molina, who played his friend.
 Despite gaining critical reception, ‘The Hoax’ fell as a flaw to the creator Clifford as he stated the screenplay is different from his original work.

 Read More: Priyanka Chopra Movies and TV Shows